AIFF versus WAV: Which audio file format is best?

 Bit rate is the amount of steps on the ‘measuring stick’ that measures the amplitude.
 16 bit and 24 bit are the most common, but the general idea is that a higher bit rate is more precise.
 24 bits has a higher dynamic range than 16 bit , or more precise measurement because it has 24 units of data to measure, versus only 16 bits, which has 6 less steps on the scale.

 While this may be a slight oversimplification, you get the idea.
 More Bits is better.
-A higher sample rate is more exact.
+A higher sample rate is a more exact measurement.

 - 44.1 16 Bit (CD Quality)